-TERIS has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus (CBBB).
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
+TERIS has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to BBB EU-US PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/bbb-privacy-shield/eu-dispute-resolution for more information and to file a complaint.

 - As set forth in the Arbitral Model of Annex I (EU-US and Swiss-US Privacy Shield Framework Principles Issued by the U.S. Dept. of Commerce), invoking binding arbitration is an option available to an individual to determine, for residual claims, whether TERIS has violated its obligations under the Principles as to that individual, and whether any such violation remains fully or partially unremedied.
 This option is available only for these purposes and is expressly limited by Section I.5 of the EU-US and Swiss-US Privacy Shield Framework Principles.

 TERIS will conduct compliance audits of its relevant privacy practices to verify adherence to this policy.
 TERIS is subject to the regulatory and enforcement authority of the Federal Trade Commission which is committed to the enforcement of the EU-US and Swiss-US Privacy Shield Frameworks.
 Additionally, any employee that TERIS determines is in violation of this policy or other company privacy policies will be subject to disciplinary action up to and including termination of employment.